plaaosert/icm20948-guide/README.md

 # icm209448
-A guide to interfacing with and using the ST7735 screen on the Pico4ML
+A guide to interfacing with and using the ICM209448 accelerometer on the Pico4ML